Back in 2006, when the iPhone was a mere rumor, Palm CEO Ed Colligan was asked if he was worried:

 I was reminded of this quote after Amazon announced an agreement to buy Whole Foods for $13.7 billion; after all, it was only two years ago that Whole Foods founder and CEO John Mackey predicted that groceries would be Amazon’s Waterloo.
 And while Colligan’s prediction was far worse — Apple simply left Palm in the dust, unable to compete — it is Mackey who has to call Amazon founder and CEO Jeff Bezos, the Napoleon of this little morality play, boss.

-The similarities go deeper, though: both Colligan and Mackey made the same analytical mistakes: they mis-understood their opponents goals, strategies, and tactics.
+The similarities go deeper, though: both Colligan and Mackey made the same analytical mistakes: they mis-understood their opponent’s goals, strategies, and tactics.
 This is particularly easy to grok in the case of Colligan and the iPhone: Apple’s goal was not to build a phone but to build an even more personal computer; their strategy was not to add on functionality to a phone but to reduce the phone to an app; and their tactics were not to duplicate the carriers but to leverage their connection with customers to gain concessions from them.

-Mackey’s misunderstanding was more subtle, and more profound: while the iPhone may be the most successful product of all time, Amazon and Jeff Bezos have their sights on being the most dominant company of all time.
+Mackey’s misunderstanding was more subtle, and more profound: while the iPhone may be the most successful product of all time, Amazon and Jeff Bezos have their sights set on being the most dominant company of all time.
 Start there, and this purchase makes all kinds of sense.

-If you don’t understand a company’s goals, how can you know what the strategies and tactics will be?
+If you don’t understand a company’s goals, how can you know what its strategies and tactics will be?
 Unfortunately, many companies, particularly the most ambitious, aren’t as explicit as you might like.
 In the case of Amazon, the company stated in its 1997 S-1:

 Amazon.com’s objective is to be the leading online retailer of information-based products and services, with an initial focus on books.